learn-co-curriculum/phase-0-pac-2-intro/README.md

 ## Provide Example of Sequence Statement

+The sequence statement isn't so much a statement, as an assumption.
+Ruby, by default, will read our code according to the rules of a **default sequence**:
-The default **sequence** of code is: "top to bottom, every line, left to right as ruled by order of operations"
+"every line, top to bottom, left to right as ruled by order of operations."

+Like so:

 ```ruby
 result = 1 + 1
 puts result #=> 2
 ```

-You probably have an intuitive belief that the default sequence is this because you recognize code as "text" and you probably have the general theory that English text is read "top to bottom, left to right."
+You probably have an intuitive model of the **default sequence** because you recognize code as "text" and you probably have the general mindset that English text is read "top to bottom, left to right."

+It's why you intuitively grasp why Ruby would throw an error with the following
+code:

 ```ruby
 puts result #=> Error
 result = 1 + 1
 ```

-This error makes sense, because you're trying to do variable lookup before setting the variable.
+This error makes sense, because this code is trying to do variable lookup _before_ setting the variable that is looked up.

 ## Provide Example of Selection Statement